How to start an email (+greeting & opening examples)

 Another great opening line is to express gratitude.
 If you’re writing an email in response to the recipient’s actions or deeds, starting the email with a polite, “thank you” always goes a long way.

-Other common ways to express gratitude in opening lines include:
+Other common ways to express gratitude when starting an email include:

 • Thanks for…